Last Updated on

 Job seeking preferences

-Let recruiters know you’re open to opportunities: Toggling this to on is risky, because it could let your current employer or others know that you’re looking for a new job.
+Let recruiters know you’re open to opportunities: Toggling this to on is risky because it could let your current employer or others know that you’re looking for a new job.

-In order to protect your privacy, we take steps to keep Recruiter users who work at your company, as well as related companies, from seeing the career interests that you share.LinkedIn
+To protect your privacy, we take steps to keep Recruiter users who work at your company, as well as related companies, from seeing the career interests that you share.LinkedIn

 But there’s no guarantee that the wrong person won’t find out.